Model Restrictiveness in Functional and Structural Settings: Introduction

 Restrictiveness has been adopted across several areas of economics as a tool for disciplined model evaluation.
-See, for example, \citet{Schwaninger2022} on other-regarding preferences in dynamic bargaining, \citet*{ellis2024} on individual-level choice under uncertainty, \citet*{gentzkow2024} on advertising pricing in media markets, and \citet*{ba2025} on over- and under- reaction in belief updating under cognitive constraints.
-Collectively, these applications illustrate the breadth of the restrictiveness--completeness framework: it provides a unified, quantitative language for comparing models across behavioral economics, industrial organization, and experimental game theory, enabling researchers to move beyond goodness-of-fit alone and toward a more principled assessment of the trade-off between empirical accuracy and theoretical discipline.
+See, for example, \citet{Schwaninger2022} on other-regarding preferences in dynamic bargaining, \citet*{ellis2024} on individual-level choice under uncertainty, \citet*{gentzkow2024} on advertising pricing in media markets, and \citet*{ba2025} on over- and under-reaction in belief updating under cognitive constraints.
+Collectively, these applications illustrate the breadth of the restrictiveness--completeness framework: it provides a unified, quantitative language for comparing models across behavioral economics, industrial organization, and experimental game theory, enabling researchers to make a principled assessment of the trade-off between empirical accuracy and theoretical discipline.

-A broader recent literature has also engaged with similar conceptual questions. \citet{de2024bounded} addresses the closely related question of \emph{permissiveness}, and emphasizes the concern that many bounded rationality theories can accommodate nearly arbitrary choice patterns. \citet*{andrews2022transfer} studies a complementary dimension of model evaluation: \emph{transfer performance}, or how well an economic model estimated in one domain predicts outcomes in another. \citet{montiel2025competing} studies political competition in which candidates announce competing ``ideologies'', and explicitly models the trade-off between data fit and model simplicity in an equilibrium setting.
+A broader recent literature has engaged with related questions about model evaluation. \citet{de2024bounded} addresses the closely related question of \emph{permissiveness}, and emphasizes the concern that many bounded rationality theories can accommodate nearly arbitrary choice patterns. \citet*{andrews2022transfer} studies a complementary dimension of model evaluation: \emph{transfer performance}, or how well an economic model estimated in one domain predicts outcomes in another. \citet{montiel2025competing} studies political competition in which candidates announce competing ``ideologies'', and explicitly models the trade-off between data fit and model simplicity in an equilibrium setting.

-Taken together, these diverse applications and conceptual engagements underscore the potential importance of the restrictiveness measure as a general-purpose tool in the evaluation of economic theories and models, which motivate us to further develop the restrictiveness measure beyond the finite-support and reduced-form setting of \citet*{fudenberg2023flexible}.

 This paper extends the restrictiveness measure to a much broader range of economic models that feature semi/non-parametric and structural ingredients.
 First, \cite*{fudenberg2023flexible} focuses mainly on a setting where $\mathcal{F}$ is a finite-dimensional compact space, for which the uniform distribution is well-defined and serves as a natural choice for $\lambda_\cF$.
 This paper allows $\mathcal{F}$ to be an infinite-dimensional functional space, and operationalizes restrictiveness based on Bayesian nonparametric priors such as Gaussian Processes and Dirichlet Processes.
 We also show how to sample from $\lambda_{\mathcal F}$ in settings where $\mathcal F$ imposes shape restrictions such as monotonicity.